Android-for-Python/Android-for-Python-Users/README.md

 When debugging, the default Python filter excludes any print statments in the service.
 To see output from the service use the `adb logcat -s` option, for example `adb logcat -s Worker`.

-Within a service the Android activity can be obtained using:
+Within a service the service's Android activity can be obtained using:

 ```python
 from android.config import SERVICE_CLASS_NAME